marcomer/SauceTool/README.md

 ### `SAUCE_num_comment_lines(const char* string)`
 Determine how many comment lines a string will need in order to place it in a CommentBlock.

+## Error Codes
+Most functions will return an error code if an error occurs.
+Remember that you can call `SAUCE_get_error()` to learn more about an error that occurred.
+- `SAUCE_EFOPEN` - Could not open a file
+- `SAUCE_ERMISS` - SAUCE record could not be found
+- `SAUCE_ECMISS` - SAUCE CommentBlock could not be found
+- `SAUCE_ESHORT` - The given file/buffer was too short to contain a record
+- `SAUCE_ENULL` - A given pointer was NULL
+- `SAUCE_EFFAIL` - A file operation failed